vladimir-bulatnikov/vladimir-bulatnikov.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a health systems researcher specializing in the intersection of patient experience, health payment modelling, business process management, and digital transformation in healthcare.
+My work focuses on improving health system efficiency and equity, primarily within the contexts of Eastern Europe and developing economies.

 ## News
 - **(June 3 2026)** SWSU Researcher Vladimir Bulatnikov Takes Second Place in International Scientific Paper Competition in St. Petersburg:
   - <a href="https://swsu.ru/news/education/aspirant_yuzgu_-_v_chisle_luchshikh_molodykh_uchen/" target="_blank">Read in Russian (Original)</a>